 How to perform:

-- Take a slightly deeper inhale; exhale pump at a steady rhythm for about 30 exhales.
+- To start the first inhale is a slightly deeper inhale; exhale pump at a steady rhythm for about 30 exhales, just relaxing on the inhales and letting the air effortlessly come in.
 Pace does come into play, I like a steady pace of about 15 seconds give or take, to do the 30 pumps.
 Some like a faster pace, and some even slower.

 - If you are new to this, start with less.
 To progress you can increase your pumps in each set (I have seen text books recommend as many as 500! -that is a bit much for me but under certain circumstances it may have a powerful healing effect).

 - Take a recovery breath or two or 5 …